Ama08/JustEat-Coding-Assessment/README.md

 - Java 17
 - Maven 3.X
 - Postman (or any other HTTP client)
-- You may be prompeted to download ```corretto-17.0.14``` once you open the application , please download this in order for the application to run
+- You may be prompted to download ```corretto-17.0.14``` once you open the application , please download this in order for the application to run

 ### Build the project
 Clone the repository:
 ```bash
 git clone https://github.com/Ama08/JustEat-Coding-Assessment.git
 ```
-Once you have cloned the repository, it is time to build the project:
+Once you have cloned the repository and opened the application up, it is time to build the project:
 ```bash
 mvn clean install
 mvn spring-boot:run
 ```

 ### Run the application
-By default the server runs on ``` http://localhost:8080 ```
+By default, the server runs on ``` http://localhost:8080 ```

 Endpoint:
 ```bash